nateones/ELK-Project-Demo/README.md

 ## Launch the Kibana Web Application ##
 Using the public IP address of our ELK stack virtual machine, we can access the Kibana webpage which will help us visualize our security posture of our virtual environment using graphs, charts, and complex dashboards.

-Using the ELK stack, we are now ready to efficiently and effectively monitor the security our cloud network environments!
+Using the diverse security tools provided by ELK stack, we are now ready to efficiently and effectively monitor the security of our cloud network environment with detailed precision!

 ![](images/Kibana.png)
 ____________________________________________________

-*For more information on ELK stack, please visit their website:*
+*For more information about ELK stack, please visit their website:*
 [elastic.co](https://www.elastic.co/what-is/elk-stack)